FrancesCoronel/personal-website-v3/content/podcast/format.md

 1. Connect with me on LinkedIn 💬
 2. Setup a Calendly meeting with me to schedule the recording 📆
 3. Send me the SVG file of your avatar created from the generator 🖼️
+4. Send me a high-res photo of yourself 📸
-4. Go over the questions, guidelines & recommendations 📝
+5. Go over the questions, guidelines & recommendations 📝
-5. Record the podcast episode with me 🎙️
+6. Record the podcast episode with me 🎙️
-6. Once the episode is published, share on social media & celebrate 🎉
+7. Once the episode is published, share on social media & celebrate 🎉
-7. If you want, you can also buy swag for yourself or friends & family 🛒
+8. If you want, you can also buy swag for yourself or friends & family 🛒

 ## Before